Home

 Or you could put them on fish and add some flower shapes and gold barring for scales:

 You'll see from my affordable homeschooling advice, there is one area I don't think you should skimp on.
-Top quality craft materials are a must for homeschool unit studies or any other projects you work on, like our home school science model solar system.
+Top quality craft materials are a must for homeschool unit studies or any other projects you work on, like our model solar system.

 Ocean creatures look good in felt too!
 Here's a hammerhead shark: